jonbenton1123/IS147_GroupD/README.md

 Task 3: Docker and Java

 For this task, we containerized a Java class and JDK using Docker.
 In general, Docker is a powerful tool that is often quicker than virtualizing entire operating systems because containerization only runs exactly what you need for your use case.
 It can be scaled up/down seamlessly and is used in modern businesses all over the world.

+Task 4: Docker and GitHub workflow

+GitHub and Docker can be used together to automate the entire Docker creation and update process with every change committed to a repository.
+This is done by creating an automatic Workflow on the GitHub repository that connects with a DockerHub account and pushes everything needed (Dockerfile, essential files, etc.) to DockerHub for anyone to use.